 - be willing participants in classroom discussions.

-- read and studied textbook assignments before coming to class, and will come to class with questions prepared about the material they do not understand.
+- read and study textbook assignments before coming to class, and come to class with questions prepared about the material they do not understand.

 - have the required mathematical, statistics, and computer skills needed to enter into upper department courses.
 (Students not having these skills are expected to acquire them before entering upper department courses.
 Our upper department courses will enhance these skills.)